aileentran/roam/README.md

 Website: http://alwaysroamin.com/

 #### About Creator🍵🌸
 Roam was created by Aileen Tran, a developer in the Bay Area.
-Learn more about her on [LinkedIn](https://www.linkedin.com/in/aileentran27/).
+Learn more about her on [LinkedIn](https://www.linkedin.com/in/aileentran27/) or visit her [portfolio](https://www.aileentran.dev/).

 ### Tech Stack📚
 Front end: HTML, CSS, Javascript, jQuery, Bootstrap